coleenquadros/configuration/docs/quay/quay-builder-ocp-cluster-setup/README.md

 ### SSH Key

 For production OpenShift Container Platform clusters on which you want to perform installation debugging or disaster recovery, you must provide an SSH key that your `ssh-agent` process uses to the installer.
-You can use this key to SSH into the master nodes as the user core.
-When you deploy the cluster, the key is added to the core user’s `~/.ssh/authorized_keys` list.
+You can use this key to SSH into the master nodes as the user `core`.
+When you deploy the cluster, the key is added to the `core` user’s `~/.ssh/authorized_keys` list.

 SSH key used for current cluster can be found in [Vault](https://vault.devshift.net/ui/vault/secrets/quay/show/quay-builder/ssh-key).